 Charlotte Caslick is one of the best-known rugby players in Australia, and she has built a name for herself as one of the best in the world at what she does.

-She was born on March 9, 1995, in Brisbane, and she first played for Australia when she was 19.
-Charlotte has done a lot of great things, such as being named series player of the year at the National Youth Championships in 2012.
+Charlotte has done many great things, including being named series player of the year at the National Youth Championships 2012.

-She has won the World Rugby Sevens Player of the Year award for two years in a row.
+She has won the World Rugby Sevens Player of the Year award for two years.

-She is also one of the most followed athletes on Instagram and Twitter, with over 130,000 people following her.
+She is among the most followed athletes on Instagram and Twitter, with over 130,000 people following her.

 Charlotte Caslick’s Short Profile